lluisgomez/FairCLIP/data_pipeline/README.md

 ...
 }
 ```

+also stores the json files of selected samples in /gpfs/scratch/ehpc42/datasets/datacomp/large_hybrid/edits

-## 3) filter samples with English caption and process captions with an LLM to produce t2i prompts.
+## 2) filter samples with English caption and process captions with an LLM to produce t2i prompts.
-script `03_captions_processor.py` read json files from `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/captions` and creates files with same format in `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/prompts`.
+script `02_captions_processor.py` read json files from `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/captions` and creates files with same format in `/gpfs/scratch/ehpc42/datasets/datacomp/small_hybrid/prompts`.
 This files (one per shard) sonatain the modified captions that will be used to generate images in next step.

-the script `03_captions_processor.py' assumes you have several ollama instances serving in different ports. you can configure the ollama ports and model via arguments:
+the script `02_captions_processor.py' assumes you have several ollama instances serving in different ports. you can configure the ollama ports and model via arguments:

 * --input "Path to folder with shard tar files."
 * --output "Path to output folder where JSON files with results will be saved."